prajwal0211/LabSystemsTask/README.md

 ## Overview

 The Document Editor allows users to create, edit, and download documents.
-It provides functionalities to customize document properties such as title, author, category, and access permission.
+It provides functionalities to customize document properties such as title, author, category.
 Users can also format text content using a rich text editor.

 ## Features

 - Create and edit documents
-- Customize document properties (Title, Author, Category, Access Permission)
+- Customize document properties (Title, Author, Category)
 - Format text content (Bold, Italic, Underline)
 - Download documents as text files